Darxo/Hardened/README.md

 - Beginner combat difficulty difficulty now grants enemy parties 100% resources (up from 85%)
 - Beginner combat difficulty difficulty now causes player characters to receive 15% less damage from all sources
 - Expert combat difficulty difficulty now grants enemy parties 120% resources (up from 115%)
+- Brothers no longer gain any XP when allies die
 - Characters which are not visible to the player will no longer produce idle or death sounds.
 - The combat map is no longer revealed at the end of a battle